kenatiod/MUT/Understanding Machine Understanding.md

 Raising an imaginary glass, Bassam toasted, "Here's to the MUTT, to teamwork, and to pushing the boundaries of what's possible in AI!"

 The team shared a moment of celebration, basking in the glow of their achievement.
 But as the initial excitement faded, a new sense of purpose settled over the group.
-They knew that this is just the beginning of a long journey - one that will challenge their assumptions, test their resolve, and potentially reshape the future of artificial intelligence.
+They knew that this is just the beginning of a long journey - one that will challenge their assumptions, test their resolve, and potentially reshape the future of AI.

 (The appendices provide additional context on topics related to AI evaluation frameworks A3 and the philosophical debates surrounding machine consciousness A5.)